Symmetry protection of topological order in one-dimensional quantum spin systems: Stability of the Haldane phase

-In the following, we investigate two other characterizations of the topological order in one-dimensional quantum spin systems.
-Each characterization implies protection of the topological order in the presence of a different symmetry.
-We find that the odd-$S$ and even-$S$ AKLT state indeed differ in the robustness of the topological order, as was suggested, in retrospect, by the hidden {$Z_2 \times Z_2$}\ symmetry analysis.
+In the following, we discuss different ways to understand topological phases in one-dimensional quantum spin systems without referring to the hidden {$Z_2 \times Z_2$} symmetry.
+We find that the odd-$S$ and even-$S$ AKLT state differ in the robustness of the topological phase, as was suggested, in retrospect, by the hidden {$Z_2 \times Z_2$}\ symmetry analysis.